xSlOom/MuseumProject/README.md

 <strong>Note:</strong> Please read the "<a href="#important">important</a>" part before doing any actions with this project.
 <h1>Setup</h1>
-You may have to edit the index.php and search.php files for the database connection with your informations.
+You may have to edit the index.php and search.php files for the database connection with your informations and run it on your browser.
 ```
 $db = new Connection("localhost", "root", "", "musees");
 ```